Rbillon59/guilde-technique-cgi-presentation-gke/Readme.md

 Now each time you will push a branch / code into a branch other than master, the cloud build with trigger the following steps :
 - Docker build (The docker file)
 - Docker push to Google container registry
-- Create a new GKE cluster named with the name of the branch (beware of the typo)
-- Update the Kubernetes deployment (on the already provisionned Kubernetes Cluster named gke-cgi) and store the tfstate file and tflock (files to keep track of the status of the infra) into a GCS Bucket.
+- Create a new GKE cluster named with the name of the branch (beware of the typo, i.e avoid /) with terraform and store the tfstate file and tflock (files to keep track of the status of the infra) into a GCS Bucket.
-- Deploy the application to the cluster (deployment with 2 pod replicas and a load balancer)
+- Deploy the kubernetes deployment with the application of the current branch on 2 pods with one Load Balancer
 - Wait for the load balancer to be provisioned
-- Curl a request to the IP of the load balancer
+- Curl a request to the IP of the load balancer (the test part in fact.. you can put any test you want here, like cucumber, postman, gerkhin, whatever..)

 But now we have a cluster running for nothing.
 So the solution is to destroy it with terraform.